stokito/fortress-lang/README.txt

 * Bash version 2.5 or later, installed at /bin/bash.
   See http://www.gnu.org/software/bash/

-In your shell startup script, define environment variable FORTRESS_HOME to point to the PFC directory you checked out.
+Assume FORTRESS_HOME points to the PFC directory you checked out.
-It is very important to set this environment variable correctly;
-it is used by several scripts and build files.

-In your shell startup script, add $FORTRESS_HOME/bin to your path.
+In your shell startup script, add FORTRESS_HOME/bin to your path.
 The shell scripts in this directory are Bash scripts.
 To run them, you must have Bash accessible in /bin/bash.